asaadsaad/MWA-homework06-expressjs02/README.md

 # MWA Homework - Express
+## Notes
+* Create a `.gitignore` file and make sure not to push the `node_modules` folder to GitHub.
+* All files must have a `.ts` extension.
+* Do not submit any compressed `.zip` files.
+* Never use the type `any` in your code, all objects must be typed.
+* Refer to the code honor submission policy in the syllabus.
 ## Exercise
-Create an Express application using TypeScript that implements a Restful Stateless API for an entity called `blogs` that has sub-entity called `tags`:
+Create an Express application using TypeScript that implements a Restful Stateless API for an entity called `blogs` that has a sub-entity called `tags`:
 ```typescript
 interface ITag {_id: string, tag: string}
 interface IBlog {_id: string, title: string, body: string, tags: ITag[]}